Data

 This paper undertakes a systematic study of these algebras.

-In particular, in these types we construct homogeneous (affine) cellular bases for the weighted KLRW algebras and their finite dimensional quotients.
+The earlier sections of this paper apply with almost no restrictions on the choice of quiver but for the some results of the paper we restrict our attention to the quivers: In particular, in these types we construct homogeneous (affine) cellular bases for the weighted KLRW algebras and their finite dimensional quotients.
 The upshot of our construction is that the various cellular bases that we construct are essentially the same, regardless of the quiver (meaning those above) and whether we consider the infinite dimensional or the finite dimensional algebras.
 This makes use believe that the same construction will give rise to homogeneous (affine) cellular bases, or something close to such bases, for the following quivers: